 where E{\perp} is the illuminance generated by the headlamps on a surface perpendicular to the lighting direction at the position of the target.
-The $R{\rm L}$ of the pavement depends on the relative illumination / observation geometry, but for a given vehicle, it has been shown to be independent of the distance beyond a few tens of meters, with values ranging $mcd.m^{-2}.lx^{-1}$ 30 between 5 and for dry pavements [20][21].
+The R{\perp} of the pavement depends on the relative illumination / observation geometry, but for a given vehicle, it has been shown to be independent of the distance beyond a few tens of meters, with values ranging between 5 and 30 mcd.m-2.lx-1 for dry pavements [20][21].
 It should be noted that using the reflection factor to characterize the pavement under headlight illumination may result in a significant underestimation of the calculated road luminance.

 With the previous information, it is theoretically possible to calculate the luminance of a small target on the road illuminated by headlamps, as well as the luminance of the pavement.
 But a problem arises when trying to calculate the resulting VL: the pavement, which constitutes the background of the small target, is not uniform.
 This is usually dealt with in two ways: either the background luminance is set to the average luminance inside a "small" region around the target [13], or it is set to the luminance of the pavement at one of the borders of the target [19][22].
-Blackwell and Bixel tend to validate the second approach, stating that the visibility of targets in target-background complexes of nonuniform luminance can probably be best understood in terms of the contrast made by the target with respect to its background at the target border, and that it is not meaningful to describe target contrast in terms of the average luminance of the background [23].
+According to Blackwell and Bixel, target visibility on non uniform background is determined by the contrast at the border [23], which tends to validate the second approach.